roberthart56/SCFAB/SC_lab/Projects/rotating_saddle/Measurements/README.md

 * Using stepper motor with Arduino board driving an L298 h-bridge module.
 * Check NB for comments about points to examine.
 Interesting changes in SD between adjacent readings.
 Some nearly stable orbits.

+Below is data from the four plastic saddles: P2-red, P3-blue, P4-yellow, P5-green.

 ![raw data](./all_raw_data_Feb02.png)

 Plot on q-a diagram.
 Note that color maps are normalized to each data set.
-This is a bit shady.
+This makes the transitions and regions of relative stability clear on the plot.
+It may also be misleading - we need to be careful about presenting this data this way.

 ![q-a plot](./all_data_Feb02.png)

 #### Superimposed data from Saddles P3 and P6

 * P6 and P3 have the same BETA (~2.65), But negative curvature of P6 matches positive curvature of P3 (nearly).
-They have transitions at very different frequenct in real space.
+They have transitions at very different frequencies in real space.

 ![superimposed raw]( ./P3_P6_together_raw.png)